 This is really about Tempelhof Field, which was retired in 1975 and turned into a vast city park.
 For most people my age, it will forever be the home of the Berlin Airlift.
 Berlin has two major airports and one on the way.
-In the northwest is Tegel, where many international flights arrive.
-In the southeast is Schönefeld, where many European flights arrive.
-And being built next to Schönefeld, there’s BER.
+In the northwest is Tegel, now disused, where many international flights arrived.
+In the southeast is Schönefeld, where many European flights arrived.
+And next to Schönefeld, there’s BER, the new Berlin airport.

-Something similar happened at Tempelhof in 2011.
-City planners had wanted to build new commercial areas and offices, 4,700 homes and a large public library on this site.
+At Tempelhof in 2011, city planners had wanted to build new commercial areas and offices, 4,700 homes and a large public library on this site.
 After months of debate and despite a campaign backed by much of the media, voters preferred by nearly 2 to 1 to keep Tempelhof a park.

 This little yarn about Berlin airports also is where I take off.
 My Berlin trip is over, and this is the final post.
 Thanks to each of you who looked in on the blog.
 Your being along gave the trip a wonderful extra dimension.